-Good afternoon.
+Good afternoon and welcome; it's a pleasure to be here.
 This is my first time in Alaska and I am looking forward to learning a lot about the local economy during my visit here.

 Today I'll give an overview of the national economy and where I see things going, as well as talk about the subject back at the forefront of everyone's Fed conversations: interest rates.
 This is becoming an annual ritual: In August everyone keeps asking what the Fed will do in September.
 I'm asked enough about it to just wish that someone would wake me up when September ends.
 Of course, then they'd start the next annual ritual, asking about December, so there's no avoiding it.